lart-bangor/research-assistant/docs/source/users/research-task-memory.rst

-Memory game
+Memory task
 -----------

-For the purpose of not disclosing to participants that language attitudes are being measured, a memory game was implemented to act as a distractor after the completion of linguistic tasks such as the LSBQe and AToL.
+For the purpose of not disclosing to participants that language attitudes are being measured, a task implementing a simple memory card game is provided to act as a distractor after the completion of linguistic tasks such as the LSBQe and AToL.

 .. figure:: figures-mt/memory_task_homescreen.png
     :name: memory_task_homescreen